miguelavaqrod/bolt-newsletter-subscription/README.md

 Returned values:

     When inserting a new subscriber
         0: Email sent.
 All OK
         1: Error sending email
         2: Error saving email in DB
         3: Email already registered
         99: Email not valid
     When verifying an email
         10: Email verified
         11: Error saving verified email info to DB
         12: Error in email or token sent for verifying

+This extension does not force any form style or similar.
+It let you create the email subscription form freely.
+You just need to include the field set in `config.yml`.
+Additionally, it just inform you about the status of the function using raw strings, so you later can do whatever you want with them (for example, make use of madals to inform the user, but you are free to make whatever you want).